january3/lua_for_r_users/README.md

 standards, no templates, no consistency.
 When poeple criticize lua for using `1` as starting index of an array, they have no clue; however, module management under lua is for me one of the top reasons not to use lua.
 Perl had a better package management twenty years ago.
+R about two hundred years ago.

 # Really weird stuff that takes getting used to

-## Tables
+## Tables vs arrays

 The good news is, after a while you not only get used to tables in lua, but actually start liking it.
 The bad news is, it may be a minefield, especially at the